browserengineering/book/book/visual-effects.md

-I highly recommend [this blog post](https://ciechanow.ski/alpha-compositing/) giving a really nice visual overview of many of the same concepts explored in this chapter, plus way more content about how a library such as Skia might implement features like raster sampling of vector graphics for lines and text, and interpolation of surfaces when their pixel arrays don't match resolution or orientation.
+I highly recommend [this blog post](https://ciechanow.ski/alpha-compositing/) giving a really nice visual overview of many of the same concepts explored in this chapter, plus way more content about how a library such as Skia might implement features like raster sampling of vector graphics for lines and text and interpolation of surfaces when their pixel arrays don't match resolution or orientation.
 :::